DanielRoeven/danielroeven.com/src/markdown/cybersketch.md

 ### *01* About

-Handheld controllers, as common with VR currently, have some limitations: they are prone to reliability and precision issues, require an specialised hardware setup (tracking camera's).
+Current handheld VR controllers are prone to reliability and precision issues and require specialised hardware setups like tracking cameras.
 Furthermore, they are fatiguing to use for extended periods of time—an effect known as the "[gorilla arm](https://en.wikipedia.org/wiki/Touchscreen#"Gorilla_arm")".

 In this project, we created a new input mechanism for VR to solve these problems.
 As a demonstration of this new input mechanism, we designed and developed a gestural 3D sketching and modelling tool, to quickly visualise concepts in true 3D.